 Depending on the content of that report, you might be able to turn it into several objectives by grouping common themes.
 Again, these are objectives that cascade well to your team.
 Break down the parts that are most relevant to them and include them in your departmental objectives.

 This is something that should always be a focus for the PMO leader and it’s worth calling out as a specific objective for the year.

-Working with your peers and colleagues at all levels of the business is important to build credibility in the PMO, solve problems and gain consensus.
-It’s also a core foundation for better negotiating and conflict resolution – because you know you’re going to need those skills at some point this year.
+Working with your peers and colleagues at all levels of the business is important to build credibility in the PMO.
+Solve problems and gain consensus.
+It’s also a core foundation for better negotiating and conflict resolution.
+This is because you know you’re going to need those skills at some point this year.

-By making stakeholder engagement a particular and specific objective, it encourages you to find the time in your schedule to actually do it.
+By making stakeholder engagement a specific objective, it encourages you to find the time to actually do it.
 In turn, that should help you be better placed to identify and anticipate the needs of your business stakeholders.

 Setting your objectives is straightforward: delivering on them is less so.
 Do these 5 form part of your annual objectives?
 If not, you’ve still got time to adjust your objectives and show some progress against them.
-You can schedule time in your calendar regularly to track and update your progress and that will also give you a reminder to do something to move them on.
+You can schedule time in your calendar regularly to track and update your progress.
+It can also give you a reminder to do something to move them on.